jdgarwick/SonicPi/README.md

 for our running FX which we then reference from the containing do/end block.
 This behaviour is identical to using parameterised functions.

-Now go and control some synths and FX!
-7.3 Sliding Options

 # Sliding Opts

 Whilst exploring the synth and FX opts, you might have noticed that